What is a catch-all address?

 - Log in to the one.com control panel.

-- Click on the Email tile to open Mail Administration.
+- Click See more on the Email tile to open Mail Administration.

-- Click on the Aliases tab, in the menu bar near the top of the screen.
+- Click on the Catch-all address tab in the menu bar near the top of the screen.

-- Type in the email address that should become your catch-all address and click Verify.
+- Type in the email address that should become your catch-all address and click Add.

-From now on every email that is sent to a non-existing address on your domain will be delivered to your catch-all address.
+When you have verified the catch-all, every email sent to a non-existing address on your domain will be delivered to your catch-all address from now on.

 Related articles: